Brett-Tanner/Journal/2023/Aug_23.md

         - [] Allow custom options to be added/edited
         - [] Allow updating time slots with the same name for all events with the same name
       - [] pre-select the existing image in the form
-    - [] Add a way of uploading images to the S3 bucket from the site
-      - [] Upload to a specific folder based on purpose of image
-      - [] Make sure large files work, they didn't the first time
     - [] Remove ability to destroy events from frontend when I'm done testing (no route for it)
     - [] Add a test event with the new flow (on dev env) and go through the whole app to see what needs changing to support having multiple events
       - Probably need some dummy registrations too